top of page

 There are ongoing discussions about redevelopment and revitalization efforts, with some proposals aiming to transform the site into a mixed-use community.
 However, the future of the Packard Plant remains uncertain, as it continues to grapple with its historical legacy and the realities of urban redevelopment.

-The dilapidated industrial gloom of the Packard Plant has served as the hauntingly atmospheric backdrop's for notable horror films such as Only Lovers Left Alive and It Follows.
-Emblematic of a bygone era, the plant evokes a sense of decay and desolation that perfectly compliments the eerie narratives of these films.
-In Only Lovers Left Alive, the plant's crumbling structures reflect the timelessness and existential ennui of its vampire protagonists, while in It Follows, the plant's shadowy corridors and derelict machinery amplify the dreaded and inevitable destinies of the films central characters.
+The dilapidated industrial gloom of the Packard Plant has served as the hauntingly atmospheric backdrop for notable horror films such as Only Lovers Left Alive and It Follows.
+Emblematic of a bygone era, the plant evokes a sense of decay and desolation that perfectly complements the eerie narratives of these films.
+In Only Lovers Left Alive, the plant's crumbling structures reflect the timelessness and existential ennui of its vampire protagonists, while in It Follows, the plant's shadowy corridors and derelict machinery amplify the dreaded and inevitable destinies of the film's central characters.
 The juxtaposition of this once-thriving industrial space pitted against the weight of its current ruin creates an unsettling atmosphere that enhances this form of macabre storytelling, making the Packard Plant an iconic location in contemporary horror cinema.

-Detroits Schools
+Detroit's Schools

 Detroit's abandoned schools serve as a stark reflection of the city's broader decline.
 Once vibrant centers of education and community, many of these institutions have fallen into disrepair due to a combination of factors, including population loss, economic downturns, and budgetary constraints.
 The closures of these schools highlight the challenges faced by the city, including decreasing enrolment numbers and a shrinking tax base.